-- [Aus] Appendix 2 includes a decision tree for other information reporting. - [Aus] Appendix 3 includes [Aus] Illustrations 1A-7A (inclusive) example auditor's reports (in respect of a single company and a group) that conform with the requirements of the Corporations Act 2001.
+- Paragraph Aus 50.1 refer to requirements under the Corporations Act 2001. - [Aus] Appendix 2 includes a decision tree diagram for other information reporting. - [Aus] Appendix 3 includes [Aus] Illustrations 1A, 2A and 4A-7A (inclusive) example auditor's reports (in respect of a single company and a group) that conform with the requirements of the Corporations Act 2001.